maxencenoble/tree-diffusion-schrodinger-bridge/README.md

-# Tree Diffusion Schr&ouml;dinger Bridge
+# Tree-based Diffusion Schr&ouml;dinger Bridge

 This is the official code for the paper 'Tree-Based Diffusion Schr&ouml;dinger Bridge with Applications to Wasserstein Barycenters'.
 It extends the framework of [Diffusion Schr&ouml;dinger Bridge](https://arxiv.org/abs/2106.01357) to any